 Dealing with problems as soon as they arise will result in you losing minutes today, but saving hours over time.

 Finally by improving/reducing your communications, you will avoid distractions and actually have fewer messages to respond to.
-Put these things together with actually putting in the hours and you can look like this happy person:
+Put these things together with actually putting in the hours and you have a recipe for success.

 Suppose the foregoing efficiency tips make you twenty percent more efficient than the average developer.
 Also, suppose you average a minimum of 43.3 hours worked per week (the reason why I use this number was explained above).
 Finally, suppose your competitors average forty hours a week at average efficiency.